Advocates worry other rights at risk if court overturns Roe

 WASHINGTON (AP) — Little doubt remains about what the Supreme Court plans to do with Roe v.
-Wade,.
+Wade.
 But uncertainty abounds about ripple effects as the court nears a final opinion expected to overturn the landmark 1973 case that created a nationwide right to abortion.

 A leaked first draft of the majority opinion in the case, authenticated Tuesday by the Supreme Court, suggests that a majority of justices are poised to toss out Roe.
 The draft’s provocative rhetoric also is generating concern that LGTBQ advances and other matters based on the right to privacy could be vulnerable in a newly hostile political environment.

-“This is about a lot more than abortion,” President Joe Biden warned on Wednesday, saying the court’s draft opinion could jeopardize same-sex marriage, access to contraception and LGBTQ rights.
+“This is about a lot more than abortion,” President Joe Biden warned Wednesday, saying the court’s draft opinion could jeopardize same-sex marriage, access to contraception and LGBTQ rights.

 “What are the next things that are going to be attacked?
 Because this MAGA crowd is really the most extreme political organization that’s existed in recent American history,” Biden said.